 The automotive industry is the principal consumer of platinum group metals.
 They are mainly used in catalytic converters to treat exhaust emissions.
 Global demand for PGM is expected to decrease in the coming years due to the phase-out of conventional vehicles and therefore catalytic converters.
-The Volkswagen Group does not directly source PGM but buys focus parts from manufacturers.
 The supply chain of PGM is complex, particularly at the refiner and processor level.
 We have not yet been able to ensure full traceability up to the mine.